Want to save this article for later?

 It’s what makes digital marketing today so complex — and why so many companies are embracing omnichannel marketing strategies to engage, convert, and retain customers.

 Both multi-channel and omnichannel marketing use multiple channels to reach potential customers, and at first glance, there doesn’t appear to be much difference between the two approaches.
 But dig a bit deeper and you’ll see they’re very different when it comes to strategy and execution.

 To start, we’ll define omnichannel marketing as well as multi-channel:

 Multichannel marketing is simply this: interacting with potential customers across several platforms, such as website, email, social media, paid ads, remarketing ads, and product packaging

 What is omnichannel marketing?
-Omnichannel marketing provides potential customers with an integrated brand experience that is seamless between all channels, from desktop and mobile phone to brick-and-mortar
+Omnichannel marketing provides potential customers with an integrated brand experience that is seamless between all channels, from desktop and mobile phone to brick-and-mortar.

 As Hubspot puts it,* “Instead of thinking of a desktop experience, mobile experience, tablet experience, and smart device experience, marketers need to think in terms of a single, holistic experience across all channels.”